-- Marinas and Launch Ramps.
-Construction, reconstruction, repair, and maintenance of marinas and launch ramps may be permitted when consistent with the regulations found in WCC 23.40.060 (Marinas and Launch Ramps ), regardless of whether the proposed project is within shoreline jurisdiction or not. - H.3.
-Docks.
-Construction, of docks and public launching ramps, and reconstruction, repair, and maintenance of docks and public or private launching ramps may be permitted when consistent with the Army Corps of Engineers' Regional General Permit 6 (Structures in Inland Marine Waters of Washington State) and the regulations found in WCC 23.40.150 (Mooring Structures), regardless of whether or not the proposed project is within shoreline jurisdiction. subject to the following: - The dock or ramp is located and oriented and constructed in a manner that minimizes adverse effects on navigation, wave action, water quality, movement of aquatic and terrestrial life, ecological processes, critical saltwater habitats, wetlands, or other critical areas. - 2.
-Docks or ramps on shorelines of the state shall comply with WCC Title 23 and state hydraulic project approval requirements. - 3.
-Natural shoreline processes will be maintained to the maximum extent practicable.
+- e.
+They shall be designed to avoid removal of significant trees. - a.f.
+Trails may include limited viewing platforms that shall not exceed eight feet in width and shall be made of pervious materials where feasible. - 4.g.
+The road or trail through riparian (stream) buffer shall be located in the outer 25% percent ← of the standard buffer, unless necessary to provide educational opportunities. - 5-h.
+The road or trail is constructed and maintained in a manner that minimizes disturbance of the buffer and associated critical areas. - Gr.2.
+Marinas and Launch Ramps.
+Construction, reconstruction, repair, and maintenance of marinas and launch ramps may be permitted when consistent with the regulations found in WCC 23.40.060 (Marinas and Launch Ramps), regardless of whether the proposed project is within shoreline jurisdiction or not. - H.3.Docks.
+Construction, of docks and public launching ramps, and reconstruction, repair, and maintenance of docks and public or private launching ramps-may be permitted when consistent with the Army Corps of Engineers' Regional General Permit 6 (Structures in Inland Marine Waters of Washington State) and the regulations found in WCC 23.40.150 (Mooring Structures), regardless of whether or not the proposed project is within shoreline jurisdiction. subject to the following: - The dock or ramp is located and oriented and constructed in a manner that minimizes adverse effects on navigation, wave action, water quality, movement of aquatic and terrestrial life, ecological processes, critical saltwater habitats, wetlands, or other critical areas. - Docks or ramps on shorelines of the state shall comply with WCC Title 23 and state hydraulic project approval requirements. - Natural shoreline processes will be maintained to the maximum extent practicable.
 The activity will not result in increased erosion and will not alter the size or distribution of shoreline or stream substrate, or eliminate or reduce sediment supply from feeder bluffs. - 4.
-No net loss to habitat conservation areas or associated wetlands will occur. - 5.
-No net loss of juvenile fish migration corridors will occur. - 6.-No net loss of intertidal or riparian habitat function will occur. - Accessory Uses.
-When located in the shoreline jurisdiction, residential water-oriented accessory structures may be permitted in an HCA buffer; provided, - a.
-They shall be limited to 10% of the buffer's area or 500 square feet, whichever is less; and, - b.
-No more than 20% of the linear length of shoreline is occupied by a building or structure; and - c.
-The shoreline is 75% planted (or replanted) with native vegetation to a minimum depth of 15 feet landward from the ordinary high water mark. - H.H.
-Relocation of streams, or portions of streams, when there is no other feasible alternative and when the relocation will result in equal or better habitat and water quality and quantity, and will not diminish the flow capacity of the stream or other natural stream processes; provided, that the relocation meets state Hydraulic Project Approval requirements and that relocation of shoreline streams shall be prohibited unless the relocation has been identified formally by the Washington State Department of Fish and Wildlife as essential for fish and wildlife habitat enhancement or identified in watershed planning documents prepared and adopted pursuant to Chapter 90.82 RCW, the WRIA 1 Salmonid Recovery Plan, or the WRIA 1 Watershed Management Board Habitat Project List, or the County's Shoreline Restoration Plan. - 4.
-Clearing and grading, when allowed as part of an authorized activity or as otherwise allowed in these standards, may be permitted; provided, that the following shall apply: - 1.
-Grading is allowed only during the designated dry season, which is typically regarded as May to October of each year; provided, that the County may extend or shorten the designated dry
+No net loss to habitat conservation areas or associated wetlands will occur. - 5.-No net loss of juvenile fish migration corridors will occur. - 6.
+No net loss of intertidal or riparian habitat function will occur. - Accessory UsesStructures.
+When located in the shoreline jurisdiction, residential water-oriented recreational accessory structures-such as a boat equipment storage shed, an small uncovered boat storage rack, a fire pit, and a pathway leading to the shoreline-may be permitted in an HCA buffer; provided, - a.
+Such structures are located as far from the shoreline as feasible and on previously-impacted buffer areas; - b.
+The maximum area, inclusive of existing lawfully-established accessory structures, They-shall be limited to 10% of the buffer's area or 500 square feet, whichever is less; - c.
+No more than 20% of the linear length of shoreline is occupied by a building or structure; - d.
+Individual structures shall be limited to a total footprint area of 100-square feet and 10-feet in height; and

-Comment [CES67]: Policy Change.
-This allows for some uses at the water's edge while meeting no net loss.
+Comment [CES75]: Policy Change.
+This section allows for some recreational uses at the water's edge while meeting no net loss.